Spine Surgeons treating Lumbar Synovial Cysts

 Surgical Treatment:

 Surgical treatment for spinal cord ischemia aims to address the underlying cause of reduced blood flow to the spinal cord and restore adequate circulation to prevent further damage and improve neurological function.
 The specific approach to surgery depends on the underlying cause of ischemia and the extent of spinal cord injury.
-Whenever possible, the surgeons at the Southwest Scoliosis and Spine Institute will employ Minimally Evasive Spine Surgery.
+Whenever possible, the surgeons at the Southwest Scoliosis and Spine Institute will employ Minimally Invasive Spine Surgery.

 Vascular Bypass Surgery: